 re: "Trial by Fire: Did Texas execute an innocent man?", by David Grann, The New Yorker, 9/7/2009: Cameron Todd Willingham: Media meltdown & the death penalty

 I could speculate that David Grann was an objective reporter who made the solid, unbiased case for an innocent executed.
-But, I think that is already being done, around the globe, with editorial writers and journalists and other anti death penalty activists, quoting extensively from Grann's article, with little or no fact checking and absent critical thinking, like the Polk Award folks.
+But, I think that is already being done, around the globe, with editorial writers and journalists and other anti death penalty activists, quoting extensively from Grann's article, with no fact checking and absent critical thinking, like the Polk Award folks.

 So, why not do something different?